whisthq/whist/webserver/app/README.md

 For more details, see the [README for the `helpers` directory](helpers/README.md).

-## Models/Serializers
+## Models

 We leverage `flask-sqlalchemy` as our object-relational mapping (ORM), which helps us to easily execute SQL commands without writing raw SQL and catch inconsistencies between the server's understanding of SQL structure and the actual SQL structure at import-time rather than run-time.
 Specifically, `sqlalchemy` lets us represent database tables as Python objects, making programmatic table modifications more closely resemble the surrounding code.

-Files in `app/models` and `app/serializers` are named after the DB schemata which they're representing in the ORM.
+Files in `app/models` are named after the DB schemata which they're representing in the ORM.

 If you're adding a table to the DB, you should add a corresponding model class to the file for the schema that table is part of.
 Examples can be found in the files.

 Models should exactly mimic the DB tables they're based on (down to column names, constraints, and foreign/primary keys), and one model should exist for every DB table.
-Serializers should use the pattern already shown in the `serializers` files and are a convenient tool to json-ify SQLAlchemy objects (e.g. rows).

 # Most important code: